 Restoration checklist and planning

-Starting a new or a first project vehicle is as exciting as learning to ride your first bike .
+Starting a new or first ever project on vehicle restoration is as exciting as learning to ride your first bike.
 (For some of us)

-We hope to give you some considerations and some guidance that may help along the way.
+We hope to give you some considerations and some guidance that may help with your car restoration or truck restoration along the way.

-One of the most important issues to consider for your peace of mind (this term may be an oxymoron once you start) is the space you will need.
+One of the most important issues to consider for your auto restoration is the space you will need.
 So many people get so wrapped up in the possibility of the project that they don’t consider the comfort and organization needs of a long-term project.
 Let’s face it, this will not be a few weeks and in most cases, you are going to go through a few seasons of inclement weather.

 SPACE: It’s all about the space (Kinda)